 If you apply for Social Security when you first become eligible at 62, your benefits will be 70% to 75% of your PIA, depending on your birth year.
 On the other hand, if you delay claiming benefits past full retirement age, you will earn delayed credits.
 For each year you delay the start of benefits, your benefit will increase by 8% per year up to age 70, prorated monthly.

 Your optimal claiming strategy can only be answered in the context of your overall financial plan.
-It’s important to have a financial plan with clearly defined goals and then determine a claiming strategy to help you achieve those goals.
+It’s important to have a financial plan with clearly defined goals and then determine a claiming strategy with a Social Security retirement planner to help you achieve those goals.

-The key to choosing the right Social Security strategy is to plan carefully and look holistically at your entire financial picture.
-Dechtman Wealth Management can provide you with a comprehensive Social Security Planning Analysis that illustrates your expected income stream under differing claiming scenarios.
+The key to choosing the right Social Security retirement planning strategy is to plan carefully and look holistically at your entire financial picture.
+Dechtman Wealth Management, in Denver, CO, can provide you with a comprehensive Social Security analysis that illustrates your expected income stream under differing claiming scenarios.
 Our state of the art software takes out the guesswork and helps you choose the right benefits at the right time.
 Making the right decisions could mean tens of thousands of extra dollars in income during retirement.

-Please contact our office if you have questions about your Social Security options.
+Please contact our office if you have questions about your Social Security retirement benefits.